cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ## Input Validation {#input-validation}

+Since messages between server and clients are usually sent as an opaque byte array, a validation process is required to detect malformed or invalid inputs of the protocol.
 The DeserializeElement and DeserializeScalar functions instantiated for a particular prime-order group corresponding to a ciphersuite MUST adhere to the description in {{pog}}.
-This section describes how both DeserializeElement and DeserializeScalar are implemented for all prime-order groups included in the above ciphersuite list.
+This section describes how input validation of elements and scalars is implemented for all prime-order groups included in the above ciphersuite list.

-### DeserializeElement Validation
+### Element Validation

-The DeserializeElement function attempts to recover a group element from an arbitrary byte array.
-This function validates that the element is a proper member of the group and is not the identity element, and returns an error if either condition is not met.
+Recovering a group element from an arbitrary byte array must validate that the element is a proper member of the group and is not the identity element, and returns an error if either condition is not met.

-For P-256, P-384, and P-521 ciphersuites, this function performs partial public-key validation as defined in Section 5.6.2.3.4 of {{keyagreement}}.
+For P-256, P-384, and P-521 ciphersuites, it is required to perform partial public-key validation as defined in Section 5.6.2.3.4 of {{keyagreement}}.
 This includes checking that the coordinates are in the correct range, that the point is on the curve, and that the point is not the identity.
-If these checks fail, deserialization returns an error.
+If these checks fail, validation returns an InputValidationError.

 For ristretto255 and decaf448, elements are deserialized by invoking the Decode function from {{RISTRETTO, Section 4.3.1}} and {{RISTRETTO, Section 5.3.1}}, respectively, which returns false if the input is invalid.
-If this function returns false, deserialization returns an error.
+If this function returns false or if the decoded element is the identity, validation returns an InputValidationError.

-### DeserializeScalar Validation
+### Scalar Validation

 The DeserializeScalar function attempts to recover a scalar field element from an arbitrary byte array.
 Like DeserializeElement, this function validates that the element